 If God knows numbers, since number can be added to without end, then His knowledge extends to an infinity of numbers.
 If he does not know all of them, there must of necessity be a bound which he does not know.
 But then the question remains—why is it that he knows the numbers to that bound but does not know greater ones?
 Have weariness and fatigue befallen His knowledge?

-A full elucidation of Crescas’ defense of actual infinity (like a systematic clarification of Spinoza’s support of it) would require a more detailed and lengthy discussion than can be carried out here.
+A full elucidation of Crescas’ defense of actual infinity (like a systematic clarification of Spinoza’s support of it) would require a more detailed and lengthy discussion than cannot be carried out here.
 In the remainder of this paper, I would like to point out and “inquire” into (to use Crescas’ term) another important doctrine, closely related to this one, which Crescas and Spinoza share: the view that God has infinitely many attributes.

 Part II: Why Does God Have Infinitely Many Attributes?